Curious-Utkarsh/docking_ws/README.md

 This repository provides a ROS2-based solution for an autonomous docking system that leverages ArUco markers for marker-based navigation and docking.
 Using turtlebot3_gazebo, nav2, and opencv, this solution enables the robot to autonomously navigate to a docking station upon receiving a low-battery signal while dynamically avoiding obstacles.

+Features

+    ArUco Marker Detection: Detects and tracks docking markers in the environment.
+    Battery Monitoring: Triggers the docking sequence when the battery level falls below a specified threshold.
+    Fallback Docking: Redirects to alternative docking locations if the initial dock is unavailable.
+    Dynamic Obstacle Avoidance: Adjusts the robot's path when obstacles are detected en route.

 Prerequisites

 System Requirements

     ROS2: Humble Hawksbill